42 Regional policy

 The arrangements reflect the ‘new’ paradigm of regional development, exhibiting ‘the familiar mixture of unconnected regional programs; inadequately resourced regional structures … and an unflinching faith that spending large amounts on infrastructure projects big and small across most regions is the best way to fund regional development’.[50]

-In 2017, the Commonwealth released its ‘Regions 2030 – Unlocking Opportunity’ policy.[54]
+In 2017, the Commonwealth released its ‘Regions 2030 – Unlocking Opportunity’ policy.[51]
 Despite its new name, the policy includes elements of many of its predecessors and of the ‘new’ paradigm, focusing on local decision making, tailor-made regional solutions and unlocking regional economies, all without a new funding model.
-Despite various experiments, regional bodies with political power have never become a fixed part of the regional administrative landscape and Commonwealth regionalisation, in particular, has always been controversial.[55]
+Regional bodies with political power have never become a fixed part of the enduring regional administrative landscape and Commonwealth regionalisation in particular has always been controversial.[52]
+This is especially evident with the focus on climate change and mitigation strategies.

 The lack of stable leadership in the federal ministry has undermined commitment and policy coherence.
 Federal leadership changes since 2010 and major political disruptions associated with citizenship credentials of politicians have meant that regional development has not been a focus of successive governments, and the portfolio has lacked ministerial and hence leadership consistency.
 Since 2010 there have been ten ministers with responsibility for the RDA network.
 Not surprisingly, regional development policy has been described as ‘fragmented’ by a range of commentators and researchers.[53]